vim-scripts/vim-signify/README.md

 A new line was added.
 The sign is shown on the same line as the new line.

-`_`
+`_1`

 A line was deleted.
 The sign is shown on the line above the deleted line.
-Special case: The first line was deleted.
-In this case the sign is shown on the same line.
+The second character indicates the number of deleted lines: 1-9, and # for everything above.

 `!`

 A line was changed.
 Something was changed, but the amount of lines stayed the same.
 The sign is shown on the same line.

 `!_`

 A line was changed and one or more of the lines below were deleted.
 A combination of **!** and **_**.
 The sign is shown on the same line.

 `‾`

-The first line was deleted.
-This special case is indicated by **‾** rather than **_**.
+This is used instead of _ in the special case of the first line being removed.

 Longer introduction
 -------------------